Skip to main content

 Statements

-Today, House Appropriations Committee Ranking Member Rosa DeLauro (CT-03) released the following statement on Congresswoman Bonnie Watson Coleman’s (NJ-12) historic career and her decision to not seek re-election.
+Today, House Appropriations Committee Ranking Member Rosa DeLauro (CT-03) released the following statement regarding the Trump administration’s renewed attempts to dismantle the Department of Education:

 What Ranking Members are Reading